d-stephenson/d-stephenson.github.io/_posts/2021-04-09-journal-seven-dat602.md

 Deterministic functions will return the same results if the same values are being called, non-deterministic functions on the other hand might return different results when called, even if the input values are the same.

 Built-in functions are either deterministic or nondeterministic, their state cannot be changed.
-For example, the AVG function is always deterministic and will return the same result if the same value is called.
+For example, the <code>AVG</code> function is always deterministic and will return the same result if the same value is called.
 The <code>GETDATE</code> function however, is nondeterministic, returning the current date and time that will always be a different result when called.
 Specifying a clause such as <code>ORDER BY</code> in a query will not change the determinism of a function.

 The following are examples of deterministic and nondeterministic functions: